 Proper estate planning isn’t just about figuring out who gets what - it’s about determining the most effective way for them to get the money.
 In other words, proper estate planning means getting the most bang for your buck.

-Life insurance is an extremely popular tool in estate planning toolbox.
+Life insurance is an extremely popular tool in the estate planning toolbox.
 Almost all payouts from life insurance are tax-free, which can seriously reduce the tax burden on your beneficiaries.

 Trusts are another tool in the kit.
 Amounts that you put into a trust don’t have to remain static - they can be invested, just like we discussed above.
 That means that even after you pass away, the wealth you leave for your beneficiaries can continue to grow - particularly handy if you’re among the more financially savvy members of the population.

-There’s also a lot of legal and technical knowledge you may need in order to plan your estate so that your beneficiaries won’t see penalties.
+There’s also a lot of legal and technical knowledge you may need to plan your estate so that your beneficiaries won’t see penalties.
 Estate planning ensures that all of your wealth transfer will be above board, legal, and as tax-free as possible.

 Post a Comment